cpchalk/gpcheckx/README.md

 ./bin/gpcheckx -v -p f46 +rptz

-See the 'Adding diagonals' section for a quicker way to do this calculation.
+See the 'Add diagonals' section for a quicker way to do this calculation.

 # Proving Non-hyperbolicity.